techednelson/aiops-nexus/README.md

 ```
 ### Docker Compose (Integration with Open-Webui)
-**Ideal for quick and easy deployment locally or on VMs with controlled access, This AIOps-Nexus setup is perfect for companies looking to keep prompts and GPT responses secure within a VPN, without internet exposure.
-Use it for AIOps log analysis and/or interact directly with Ollama LLMs through a user-friendly Open-WebUI for technical consultations.**
+**Ideal for quick deployment on Cloud VMs with controlled access or VMs in a corporate envinment within a VPN.
+Perfect for companies looking to keep prompts and GPT responses secure without internet exposure.
+Use it for AIOps log analysis or interact directly with Ollama LLMs through a user-friendly Open-WebUI for technical consultations.**
 ```
 services:
   aiops-nexus: